sbellorin/PyBer_Analysis/README.md

 ### Fig 1.
 Summary Dataframe by City Type
 ![PyBer Summary Dataframe](https://github.com/sbellorin/PyBer_Analysis/blob/569797baa6a104e8bb475f271ddf7fab025cc04c/analysis/citytype_df.png)

-The summary Dataframe above indicate that there is a gap in the `number of rides in urban cities and suburban or rural ones (2.6:1), as well as between urban and rural (13:1)`.
-Furthermore, `the number of drivers in urban areas is about five times that of suburban cities, and 31 times that of rural towns`.
+The summary Dataframe above indicate that there is a gap in the number of rides in urban cities and suburban or rural ones `(2.6:1)`, as well as between urban and rural `(13:1)`.
+Furthermore, the number of drivers in urban areas is about five times that of suburban cities, and 31 times that of rural towns.
 Similarly, the number of rides per driver favors rural and suburban drivers over urban ones. `0.68 Rides/Driver in Urban Cities vs. 1.28 in Suburban and 1.6 in Rural` is the relationship.

-The `Average Fare per Ride` is 20% lower in urban cities than suburban, and 30% lower in urban cities versus rural.
+The Average Fare per Ride is 20% lower in urban cities than suburban, and 30% lower in urban cities versus rural.

-Rural drivers clearly outperform Suburban and Urban drivers in terms of `Average Fare per Driver`.
-The ratio is 3.3:1 for rural vs. urban, and 2.4:1 for suburban vs. urban.
+Rural drivers `Average Fare per Driver` definitely surpasses Suburban and Urban drivers.
+The ratio is `2.4:1` for suburban vs. urban, and `3.3:1` for rural vs. urban.

 ### Fig 2.
 Total Fare by City Type